 6 BREASTFEEDING TIPS FOR NEW MOMS

-I’m not going to sugar coat it: breastfeeding is really tough.
+Breastfeeding can be really tough.
 As many as 60% of new moms do not breastfeed for as long as they intend to.
 But with the best breastfeeding tips for new moms, you can set yourself up for breastfeeding success.

 Often, new moms are unaware of just how challenging breastfeeding can be.
-I certainly was.
+I know I certainly was.
 Between sore nipples and the sleep deprivation, it was hard to learn everything about breastfeeding and try to teach my baby how to latch properly.

 Even after 22 hours or labor and an emergency c-section, the greatest challenge I encountered with the birth of my baby was trying to breastfeed.
 Six weeks of tears and bleeding nipples followed before the pain stopped.